TomHilder/wakeflow/README.md

 ```sh
 git clone https://github.com/<replace-by-your-username>/wakeflow.git
 ```
-Alternatively, you may install from source even if you do not with to edit `wakeflow`, in which case I would recommend skipping the fork and simply cloning the repo directly:
+Alternatively, you may install from source even if you do not wish to edit `wakeflow`, in which case I would recommend skipping the fork and simply cloning the repo directly:
 ```sh
 git clone https://github.com/TomHilder/wakeflow.git
 ```